Fossil fuel: Illness and deaths

-Environmental pollution from fossil fuels impacts humans because particulates and other air pollution from fossil fuel combustion cause illness and death when inhaled.
+Environmental pollution from fossil fuels impacts humans because particulates and other air pollution from fossil fuel combustion may cause illness and death when inhaled.
 These health effects include premature death, acute respiratory illness, aggravated asthma, chronic bronchitis and decreased lung function.
 The poor, undernourished, very young and very old, and people with preexisting respiratory disease and other ill health are more at risk.
-Global air pollution deaths due to fossil fuels have been estimated at over 8 million people (2018, nearly 1 in 5 deaths worldwide) and at 10.2 million (2019).
+Global air pollution deaths due to fossil fuels have been estimated at over 8 million people (2018, nearly 1 in 5 deaths worldwide) at 10.2 million (2019), and 5.13 million excess deaths from ambient air pollution from fossil fuel use (2023).